 What are carbs?

 Carbohydrates are the body's preferred source of fuel.
-Food sources containing carcarbohydratesn offer a variety of vitamins, minerals, and other nutrients.
+Food sources containing carbohydrates offer a variety of vitamins, minerals, and other nutrients.
 Foods high in carbohydrates are an important part of a healthy diet.
 Carbohydrates provide the body with glucose, which is converted to energy used to support bodily functions and physical activity.
 There are three types of carbohydrates: starches, sugars, and dietary fiber.

 • Starches are present in plant-based foods such as potatoes, peas, corn, beans, rice, and other grain products.